 MCH investments have proven to be “best buys” for the United States.
-Since 1990, for instance, this support has helped to cut the global rate of child and maternal mortality in half, making it possible for the United States to commit to a future goal of fully preventing child and maternal deaths.
+Since 1990 support has helped to cut global rates of child and maternal mortality by nearly 60 percent, making it possible to commit to ending preventable child and maternal deaths.

-Within the MCH account, the United States invests its resources bilaterally through multiple U.S. agencies, as well as multilaterally, through organizations such as Gavi.
-The United States also contributes key technical leadership and support through other mechanisms, such as the Sanitation and Water for All partnership and World Health Organization (WHO).
-These collective efforts have saved millions of lives while driving down health costs and, at the same time, scaling up to help in other areas, such as reducing newborn deaths and improving immunization rates.
+The U.S. invests its resources bilaterally through USAID and multilaterally, through Gavi, the Vaccine Alliance and UNICEF.
+The United States also contributes key technical leadership and support through other mechanisms, including the World Health Organization (WHO).
+These collective efforts have saved millions of lives while driving down health costs, reducing newborn deaths, and improving immunization rates.

-USAID serves as the lead implementing agency in the U.S. for maternal and child survival, providing reportable benchmarks for the U.S. commitment to save the lives of 15 million children and nearly 600,000 women by 2020.
-In the past 10 years, USAID has helped save the lives of more than 5 million children and 200,000 women.
+USAID carries out maternal and child survival programming in 25 priority countries that comprise 70% of the world’s preventable maternal and child deaths.
+In the past 10 years, USAID has helped save the lives of more than 9.3 million children and 340,000 women.
 USAID outlines a roadmap for success in its Acting on the Call initiative, which supports the scale-up of high-impact, evidence-based approaches for driving down the leading killers of mothers and children.
-Its investments help to ensure access to high-quality antenatal, labor, delivery, and postpartum care; provide nutrition for children and for women who are pregnant or recently gave birth; deliver lifesaving vaccines; save newborns from severe infections; protect young children from the risks of diarrhea, pneumonia, and malaria; support the healthy timing and spacing of births through voluntary family planning that protects both women and children; and address comorbidities, including HIV, malaria, and tuberculosis.
-Statistical modeling has demonstrated that, if a 25% cut to USAID MCH programming was to be enacted, 20.5 million mothers and children would fall out of reach for maternal and child survival programs each year — and an estimated 2 million lives that could have benefited from USAID help from 2018 to 2019 would be lost.
+Its investments help to ensure access to high-quality antenatal, labor, delivery, and postpartum care; provide nutrition for children and for women who are pregnant or recently gave birth; deliver life saving vaccines; save newborns from severe infections; protect young children from the risks of diarrhea, pneumonia, and malaria; and support the healthy timing and spacing of pregnancy through voluntary family planning that protects both women and children.